roman-milk/roman-milk.github.io/rude-rebecca.md

+===

- ****** Rude Rebecca ****** bygeronimo_appleby© The other two men followed suit and unzipped their trousers and soon Rebecca had three erect cocks standing to attention in her honour.
+The other two men followed suit and unzipped their trousers and soon Rebecca had three erect cocks standing to attention in her honour.
 The men stroked their engorged penises and murmured Spanish phrases at her in low tones.
 The eldest of the men moved close to Rebecca and reached out to touch her skin.
 Rebecca tensed at his touch, not sure if she really wanted him to touch her body.
 It was the power over them that she craved, not the actual physical contact, but Rebecca relented and allowed the man to run his hands over the smooth skin of her legs and torso.

  'Come on boys, wank those big cocks, show me how fucking horny you are,' Rebecca said confidently, not caring whether or not the men actually understood her.
 She rubbed at the puffy lips of her cunt and fiddled with her clit as her lust and passion mounted.
 The man who was feeling her body was cupping her heavy breasts and muttering under his breath at the same time.
 He was tugging vigorously at his cock and groaned and moaned with his heightened ardour.